izdrail/izdrail.com/src/content/services/laravel.md

 ### Laravel Support & Maintenance

 - **Monthly Maintenance:** Ensuring continuous operation with regular maintenance and updates.
+My prices are competitive, so you can rest assured that you'll never have to worry about downtime.
+- **Support:** Assistance with Laravel installation, configuration, and troubleshooting.
+I'm here to help you every step of the way.
 - **Retainer Support:** Offering flexible, retainer-based support plans tailored to your needs and budget.
 - **System Updates:** Keeping Laravel applications up-to-date with security patches and new features.
 - **Server Migration:** Facilitating seamless server migrations with minimal downtime.